top of page

 Why Dream Mapping Matters

 Dream Mapping helps bridge the gap between your egoic awareness (the everyday cognition we rely on) and the deeper, instinctual layers of your psyche.
-It's an advanced process that engages the long-term memory and complex drives that lie beneath the surface.
-This approach allows us to uncover Malignant Complex made from trauma, while also appreciating the metaphorical richness of our dreams.
+It's an advanced process that engages the IC's long-term memory and instinctual drives that lie beneath the surface.
+This approach allows us to uncover Malignant Complexes formed to protect us from complex trauma-like symptoms (C-PTSD), through becoming aware of the metaphorical richness and symbolic power of our dreams created by the IC.

 This work has been inspired by many transformative thinkers, including: